gchahal1982/G3DAI/press-kit/README.md

 >
 > **— Maria Gonzalez, Full-Stack Developer**

-> "CodeForge makes coding feel like the future.
+> "aura makes coding feel like the future.
 The 3D navigation is not just a gimmick—it genuinely helps me understand complex systems."
 >
 > **— David Chen, System Architect**

 ### Academic Users

-> "We've integrated CodeForge into our computer science curriculum.
+> "We've integrated aura into our computer science curriculum.
 Students learn faster when they can visualize code structure in 3D."
 >
 > **— Dr. Robert Johnson, Professor of Computer Science, Stanford University**

-> "CodeForge is helping democratize access to advanced AI tools for developers worldwide.
+> "aura is helping democratize access to advanced AI tools for developers worldwide.
 It's exactly what the open source community needs."
 >
 > **— Lisa Park, Researcher, MIT CSAIL**